|New Free Tools for Faster Input of

 sentence, but needs to type only the first letter of Pinyin spelling of each Chinese character in the sentence.

 The trend of Chinese IME technologies is advancing toward the goal of "One Key Stroke For One Chinese

-In using these new Chinese input tools, the longer the Chinese sentence, the easier and the faster
+In using these new and smart Chinese input tools, the longer the Chinese sentence is, the easier and the faster

 it is to input.
 The reasons leading to such counter-intuitive advantage are: